moshkh/moshkh/README.md

 Welcome to my GitHub README!
 I was originally drawn to software development through a keen curiosity to understand how modern tech works, which led me to pivot my career and pursue software development.

 I've discovered a passion for coding and the immense potential it has to transform our world.
 The more I learn, the more I realize how much there is to explore in the world of software development.
-My GitHub repo serves as a platform to share my projects.

-As I continue to grow in this field, I am committed to learning and keeping up-to-date with the latest trends and technologies.
-Thank you for visiting my GitHub profile, I hope you find it informative and engaging.
-If you have any questions, ideas, or opportunities for collaboration, don't hesitate to reach out.
-Let's connect and explore the exciting world of software development together!

 ## What am I upto?